 Mongolian artist, B.Sharav displays individual style, personal vision, exceptional technique, and a synthesis of artistic influences in his works.
-His masterpiece ‘One day in Mongolia’ portrays social life and conditions of nineteenth century Mongolia from historical, ethnographic, and religious perspectives.
+His masterpiece ‘One day in Mongolia’ portrays social life and conditions of nineteenth-century Mongolia from historical, ethnographic, and religious perspectives.

 The Green Tara, made using the bronze casting technique and gilt gold, is regarded as one of Zanabazar’s finest creations and is registered as a Priceless Item of Mongolian Culture and Heritage.

-A ger, made of 150 skins of leopard, was presented to the Bogd Khan and was occasionally assembled in the wilderness to house Bogd Khan while he meditate.
+A ger, made of 150 skins of leopard, was presented to the Bogd Khan and was occasionally assembled in the wilderness to house Bogd Khan while he meditates.
 Nowadays, it’s one of the fascinating exhibits of the museum.